 These results show a creation-based perspective of science does possess

+predictive capabilities which can be scientifically tested.
 It is difficult to understand how such high retention (30) of helium

 can be accounted for except by restricting the age of these granites